wangziqi2013/wangziqi2013.github.io/_posts/2022-08-09-reuse-cache.markdown

 array is smaller than the one in a regular cache, and can have arbitrary associativity.
 Similar to other decoupled tag-data designs, each tag entry has a pointer to the data array slot that stores block data, and each data slot has a back pointer to the tag that stores the address.
+The paper also notes that the associativity of the data array is largely arbitrary, since the associativity only matters during replacements, which delimits the range of search for the victim block.
+(Note that this may also implicitly limits the data slots a tag entry at certain set can point to, due to the way the data slot set index is generated).